Indianapolis Class Action Human Rights Attorneys

 Cohen & Malad, LLP is proud to have been one of ten firms from around the country to have been appointed by the federal court to serve on the Executive Committee in the class action litigation against Swiss banks to recover assets on behalf of Holocaust survivors and the heirs of Holocaust victims.
 This historic effort resulted in a $1.25 billion settlement.

-In re Holocaust Victim Assets Litigation
+Holocaust Victim Assets Litigation

 Litigation began in the late 1990s in several federal courts against three Swiss banks alleging that those financial institutions collaborated with and assisted the Nazi regime by concealing the assets of Holocaust victims and withholding them after the war ended.
 The banks were also alleged to have assisted in the laundering of Nazi funds obtained from the forced sales of the property of Holocaust victims and the profits earned from the slave labor performed by concentration camp inmates.
 These cases were consolidated in the United States District Court for the Eastern District of New York and presided over by the Honorable Edward R. Korman.
 The class members were represented by several Holocaust survivors and numerous class counsel.